6 Storytelling Keys to Make the Bible Even More Exciting

 This leads us to one of the great paradoxes of education: The more you explain a story the less impact it has.
 Think about it.
 Haven’t you heard a pastor use a great illustration and then spend the next 30 minutes draining all the impact out of it?
 We end up diminishing rather than enhancing the impact of a story when we start explaining what we think it’s supposed to mean.

 Now, that doesn’t mean you want to leave your listeners completely confused.
 Just remember that the power to impact lives comes from the story itself, not the explanation.

-Key #6: Stay Focused on the Stor
+Storytelling Key #6: Stay Focused on the Story

 Rather than asking lots of questions during the story, which distracts children, stay focused on the story’s action and emotion.
 As you talk, watch your kids.
 Look at their faces to see if they understand and enjoy the story.
 You can usually tell if you’re making a story too long or too frightening by the size of their eyes.
 Adapt to their reactions.
 Keep your stories short, simple, and action-packed.
 Remember, the younger the kids, the shorter the story.